 Pub.
-L. 107-188, Title 1, § 153 added this text.
+L. 107-188, Title I, § 153 added this text.

 SEC.
-21. Training and Employee Education (a) The Secretary of Health and Human Services, after consultation with the Secretary and with other appropriate Federal departments and agencies, shall conduct, directly or by grants
+21. Training and Employee Education

+(a) The Secretary of Health and Human Services, after consultation with the Secretary and with other appropriate Federal departments and agencies, shall conduct, directly or by grants or contracts --

-- education programs to provide an adequate supply of qualified personnel to carry out the purposes of this Act, and - (2) informational programs on the importance of and proper use of adequate safety and health equipment. - (b) The Secretary is also authorized to conduct, directly or by grants or contracts, short-term training of personnel engaged in work related to his responsibilities under this Act. - (c) The Secretary, in consultation with the Secretary of Health and Human httms://rommer acho and-1-1.
+- (1) education programs to provide an adequate supply of qualified personnel to carry out the purposes of this Act , and - (2) informational programs on the importance of and proper use of adequate safety and health equipment. - (b) The Secretary is also authorized to conduct, directly or by grants or contracts, short-term training of personnel engaged in work related to his responsibilities under this Act. - (c) The Secretary, in consultation with the Secretary of Health and Human